House Training a Puppy: How to Potty Train Your New Family Member

 Just like children, puppies love to work with routines.
 They get to learn that there are schedules for eating and playing as well as one for pottying.

-Usually, a puppy at one month of age is able to contain its pee in its bladder for about an hour.
+Usually, a puppy at one month of age can contain its pee in its bladder for about an hour.
 However, you should make sure that your dog has somewhere to relieve itself after that hour.
 If you work long hours, then you might need to hire a dog walker.

 2. Get Your Puppy Outside Frequently

 Take your puppy outside as often as possible, preferably every hour.
-In addition, take your pup outdoors as soon as it wakes up, after eating a meal or drinking and when playing.
+Also, take your pup outdoors as soon as it wakes up, after eating a meal or drinking, and when playing.

 3. Select Your Puppy's Bathroom Outdoors

 Pick a designated spot outdoors where you will be taking your puppy at all times.
-When you take the little dog there, remind it to potty.
+When you take your little dog there, remind it to potty.